-The Senior Sophister year comprises seven modules of 5 credits each.
+The Senior Sophister year includes lecture modules of 5 or 10 credits each.
 It concentrates on specific topics, including more advanced solid state physics and chemistry, non-linear optics, materials for electronic and optoelectronic devices, conducting and insulating polymers and metal oxides, superconductivity, surface and interface effects, computer simulation and advanced growth techniques.
-The practical component (25 credits) of the Senior Sophister year consists of an extended research project during the Michaelmas term, frequently carried out in an advanced industrial laboratory.
-In addition, the practical component includes a problem-solving module, which will develop a student's problem-solving techniques in physics and chemistry.
+In addition, students complete a 5 credit problem-solving module, which will develop their problem-solving techniques in both physics and chemistry.
+In the Senior Sophister year students also complete an extended full-time research project (20 credits) during the Michaelmas term.
+The project is frequently carried out in an advanced industrial laboratory.
 The final physics and chemistry of advanced materials degree mark will be composed of 35 per cent from the Junior Sophister year and 65 per cent from the Senior Sophister year.